 Volunteers of all ages and from all walks of life put their bird-watching skills to good use.
 They record wild birds systematically using survey methods developed by our scientists, who then compile the records and analyse them for publication.
 This work makes a direct and vital contribution to bird conservation, by enabling both campaigners and decision-makers to set priorities and target resources.
 It also provides a unique insight into the state of our environment and how it may be changing.

 The British Trust for Ornithology is a not-for-profit trust, governed by its members through a structure of volunteer committees, which determine our policies and programmes and oversee our management.
-You can support the BTO by contributing bird records, by joining as a member of the Trust or by making a donation.
+You can support the BTO in various ways: by contributing bird records, by joining as a member or by making a donation.

 The RSPB speaks out for birds and wildlife, tackling the problems that threaten our environment.
 We are the largest wildlife conservation organisation in Europe with over one million members.
 Wildlife and the environment face many threats.
 Our work is focussed on the species and habitats that are in the greatest danger.